Customise Consent Preferences

 Specialist Solicitors for Domestic Abuse & Violence

-Welcome to the Olliers Domestic Abuse Hub which we have created to assist anyone who finds themselves facing an allegation of domestic abuse.
 Investigations into offences of domestic abuse are increasing.
-In recent years, new offences have been created and time limits for reporting certain allegations within a domestic relationship have been extended.
+In recent years, new offences have been created, for example, controlling and coercive behaviour, and time limits for reporting certain allegations within a domestic relationship have been extended.

 For many years, the specialist team at Olliers has represented clients facing allegations of domestic abuse.
 This is a sensitive area of law in which clients are often embarrassed about allegations being made against them.
 What’s more, whilst there may be one or more specific allegations against an individual, the background is often much more complex and there are always two sides to a story.
 Our message to anyone facing an allegation of domestic abuse is that you do not have to face it alone.